Sammy White (American football)

 Sammy White (born March 3, 1954) is an American former professional football player who was a wide receiver for 10 seasons with the Minnesota Vikings of the National Football League (NFL).

-After playing college football at Grambling State University, White was selected in the second round of the 1976 NFL draft by Minnesota, and won the Associated Press Offensive Rookie of the Year and UPI NFL-NFC Rookie of the Year awards in 1976.
+After playing college football at Grambling State University, White was selected in the second round of the 1976 NFL draft by Minnesota.
+He won the Associated Press Offensive Rookie of the Year and UPI NFL-NFC Rookie of the Year awards in 1976.
 He was a two-time Pro Bowl selection in 1976 and 1977.
 In 128 career games, he totaled 393 receptions, 6,400 receiving yards, and 50 touchdowns.

 College career

 White played at Grambling from 1972 to 1975, playing on the same team as future NFL quarterback and Super Bowl XXII MVP Doug Williams during his final two seasons.
 He was a first-team All-Southwestern Athletic Conference selection in 1973 and 1975.
 As a senior, White caught 37 passes for 802 yards and 17 touchdowns.